lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     * MAX_ACK_REQUEST value for each Rule ID value, if applicable to the SCHC F/R mode

 * if L2 Word is wider than a bit and SCHC fragmentation is used, value of the padding bits (0 or 1).
-This is needed because the padding bits of the last fragment are included in the MIC computation.
+This is needed because the padding bits of the last fragment are included in the RCS computation.

 A Profile may define a delay to be added after each SCHC message transmission for compliance with local regulations or other constraints imposed by the applications.